 The following information is required for CSU proposal submissions:

-4. How far in advance of the deadline does OSPR need the proposal?
+4. How far in advance of the deadline does SPRS need the proposal?

-The OSPR must receive the proposal, submission-ready, at least five (5) business days prior to the submission deadline to review the proposal.
+The SPRS must receive the proposal, submission-ready, at least five (5) business days prior to the submission deadline to review the proposal.

 5. Who can help me with my proposal budget?

 Your College Fiscal Officer or Department Administrator can assist.
-In addition, Diana Dubinsky, Assistant Director, OSPR can assist with budgeting.
+In addition, Diana Dubinsky, Assistant Director, SPRS can assist with budgeting.

 6. What are CSU's government districts?